Pain Awareness Month: How to Help Destigmatize Chronic Pain and Support Those Who Are Suffering

 Ways Therapy and Hypnosis Can Help Alleviate Pain

 Although there are ways to try to treat the physical pain, sometimes it is hard to identify the cause of chronic pain, and medicine or medical procedures are no longer helpful or safe.
-It is often at this point that those suffering from chronic pain would benefit greatly from seeking out mental health treatment.
-More specifically, finding a treatment that incorporates the following techniques is usually the most helpful:
+It is often at this point that those suffering from chronic pain would benefit greatly from seeking out mental health professionals.
+More specifically, finding a therapy that incorporates the following techniques is usually the most helpful:

 - Psychoeducation to minimize stigma

 - Relaxation exercises (e.g., Progressive Muscle Relaxation) to promote mind/body awareness

 - Acceptance and Commitment Therapy to relearn how to enjoy life again